Kerrigan's Champion (Agaricus kerriganii)

 • Base of stipe bruising yellow.

-• Stipe base bulbous.
+• Stipe base bulbus.

 • KOH: flashing highlighter yellow for a few minutes, then dull gray